 Homestay Students Education and Exploration of Canada

-Every one of our homestay students presented us with gifts of gratitude from their home country and sometimes even on departure they would gift us something.
+Every one of our homestay students presented us with gifts of gratitude from their home country, and sometimes even upon departure, they would gift us something.

-They didn’t have to do this but they were so overwhelmed with our help and generosity as a host family that they said they wanted to do it.
+They didn’t have to do this, but they were so overwhelmed by our help and generosity as a host family that they said they wanted to do it.

-Just recently our first homestay students who was 17 at the time has become a doctor and we couldn’t be more proud of her journey.
+Recently, our first homestay student, who was 17, became a doctor, and we couldn’t be more proud of her journey.

-The best part is we have told all of our students that if they ever come back to Ontario that they are more than welcome to stay at our house and they offered the same if we go to their country.
+We told all of our students that if they ever came back to Ontario, they were welcome to stay at our house, and they reciprocated the offer if we went to their country.

 What is Red Leaf Canada?